 6. Make a will — or update it

 Thinglass / Shutterstock.com

-You’re sure to find other ways, too, to strengthen your children’s futures without leaving them an inheritance of money or property.
+Do you know of other ways to strengthen your children’s futures without leaving them an inheritance of money or property?
 Tell us what you’ve done by posting a comment below or tell us on Facebook.